SallyAboulhosn2001/counter-app/counterapp/README.md

 When the counter reaches the minimum (0) or maximum (10), a message will appear below the counter

-Screenshots

-Example view of the counter app with interactive buttons and messages

 Why This Project?